What Happens When You Ignore God’s Voice?

 Revelation 12:11 states, “And they have conquered him (the accuser-Satan) by the blood of the Lamb and by the word of their testimony,...”

 Maybe it wasn’t a youth group altar call for you or a past abortion.
 Maybe it was a quiet nudge to apologize…to walk away…to speak up…or to reach out.
-Maybe it was something no one else could see, a moment between you and God, where you felt the gentle pull and wrestled with whether you would respond.

 A simple prayer of “God, I ask your forgiveness for ________, and I am unsure how to go about healing from it.
 Would you please show me?”